ehmpathy/with-simple-caching/readme.md

 ![ci_on_commit](https://github.com/ehmpathy/with-simple-cache/workflows/ci_on_commit/badge.svg)
 ![deploy_on_tag](https://github.com/ehmpathy/with-simple-cache/workflows/deploy_on_tag/badge.svg)

-A wrapper that makes it simple to add caching to any function.
+A wrapper that makes it simple to add cache to any function.

 Notable features: